ADA/Section 504 Grievance Process

 All applications for student disability accommodations should be submitted to Student Accessibility Support (SAS) (email@example.com; 781-736-3470) for review.
 All applications for employee (faculty or staff) disability accommodations should be submitted to Human Resources (HR) (firstname.lastname@example.org; 781-736.4466).
 Disability accommodations cannot be granted to a student or employee unless they have registered with either SAS or HR.
 The decision to grant or deny a requested accommodation is made by SAS or HR by engaging in the interactive process with the individual.
 This grievance process provides the procedures by which an individual can appeal the denial of a requested disability accommodation or bring a complaint regarding how an approved disability accommodation has (or has not) been implemented.
 For concerns about discrimination based on disability, please see the University’s Policy Against Discrimination, Harassment and Sexual Violence (pdf).

-If an individual has a concern about a disability accommodation that was denied or only partially granted by SAS, that individual should first discuss their concerns with the Director of SAS.
-If an individual has a concern about how a disability accommodation (approved by SAS) is being implemented in the classroom, that individual should first discuss their concerns with the staff or faculty member responsible for putting the disability accommodation into place.
-The individual may also reach out to SAS (email@example.com; 781-736-3470) for assistance in having the approved disability accommodation put into effect.
+If an individual has a concern about a disability accommodation that was denied or only partially granted by SAS, that individual should first discuss their concerns with SAS or HR.
+If an individual has a concern about how a disability accommodation (approved by SAS or HR) is being implemented in the classroom or work environment, that individual should first discuss their concerns with the staff or faculty member responsible for putting the disability accommodation into place.
+The individual may also reach out to SAS (email@example.com; 781-736-3470) or HR (firstname.lastname@example.org; 781-736.4466) for assistance in having the approved disability accommodation put into effect.
 If these conversations do not resolve the matter, the individual may then contact the Office of Equal Opportunity (email@example.com; 781-736-4806), to discuss these concerns and whether to initiate a grievance regarding this situation.